streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Are you trying to implement a quest that will affect roads and paths?
 Take `AddWayLit` quest as a base if it will be a yes/no question. `AddTracktype` where the mapper will be selecting one of the images.

-Is it going to be asked for POIs (Points of Interest) and should be disabled by default? `AddWheelchairAccessBusiness` may be a good base.
+Is it going to be asked for POIs and should be disabled by default? `AddWheelchairAccessBusiness` may be a good base.

 Quest are defined in [their own folder](app/src/main/java/de/westnordost/streetcomplete/quests).

 ### Locating a quest

 Search across the code for part of a question or other text characteristic to this quest.
-For example "What is the name of this place"
+For example "What is the name of this place".

 You will find an XML file with an entry looking like this: